“Yoga does not change the way we see things, it transforms the person who sees.” - BKS Iyengar

 TEACHING PHILOSOPHY

-Through a dedicated and integrative practice—including āsana, prāṇāyāma, meditation, self-inquiry, and the community (kula) as the teacher—I aim to offer students tools that support their individual needs, inspire their lives, and cultivate a deep and meaningful connection to themselves and the world around them.
+My intention as a teacher is to offer you the tools to empower your practice, to recognize your innate radiance, and to inspire you to explore the inner and outer landscape with more intention, presence, and wonder.
 My approach is grounded in the belief that yoga is not a one-size-fits-all path, but a living, evolving practice that meets us where we are—physically, mentally, emotionally, and spiritually.